Report of the Trustees for the Year Ended 31 August 2018

 The charity’s governing body is the Board of Trustees which meets monthly to discuss operational and strategic matters.
 There are a number of sub-committees which report to the Board dealing with more detailed matters related to the ongoing operation and development of the Centre.
 Two new Trustees were appointed during the period (and one other following financial year end); the vacant posts were advertised in the local area and all candidates interviewed.
 All Trustees appointed are local residents and all were previously part of the broad volunteer base that supports the charity.

-The Centre operates a charity shop through a trading subsidiary (Milford Milleniurn Shop Ltd) of which it is the sole shareholder.
-All profits from the subsidiary are distributed annually to the charity to farther its community objects.
+The Centre operates a charity shop through a trading subsidiary (Milford Millenium Shop Ltd) of which it is the sole shareholder.
+All profits from the subsidiary are distributed annually to the charity to further its community objectives.

 Trustees and Sub-Committees take responsibility for management of the day to day operations of the charity and the trading subsidiary; the charity does not have an appointed Chief Executive or Senior staff member.